MrHedmad/kerblam/docs/src/manual/run.md

 By default, Kerblam! will leave `./data/in/` untouched when running workflow managers.
-If you want the same workflows to run on different sets of input data, Kerblam! can temporarily swap out your real data with this 'substitute' data during execution.
+If you want the same workflows to run on different sets of input data, Kerblam! can temporarily swap out your real data with this 'substitute' data or completely hide it during execution.

 For example, a `process_csv.makefile` requires an input `./data/in/input.csv` file.
 However, you might want to run the same workflow on another, `different_input.csv` file.